 Step 1: Pick Your Favorite Oatmeal Recipe

-We love oatmeal at our house, so if you’re looking for a tasty oatmeal recipe (or two or three), just pop over to my special recipe section devoted to Wholesome Breakfast Porridges for lots of healthy, delicious options.
+My hubby and boys love gluten-free oatmeal, so if you’re looking for a tasty GF oatmeal recipe (or two or three), just pop over to my special recipe section devoted to Wholesome Breakfast Porridges for lots of healthy, delicious options.
 The photo above simply shows my favorite Cinnamon Maple Crunch Oatmeal topped with a splash of almond milk and some fresh seasonal berries for an extra dose of nutritious antioxidants!
 Yum!

 Step 2: Soak Your Oats!

 If you’re new to the concept of soaking, then I encourage you to check out “How to Soak Grains for Optimal Nutrition.”
-This centuries-old process helps to breakdown the antinutrients and hard-to-digest components of grains, while also helping to release highly beneficial nutrients.
+This centuries-old process helps to breakdown the anti-nutrients and hard-to-digest components found in oats, while also helping your body better absorb beneficial nutrients.

 Step 3: Preparing Your Oatmeal

 After you’ve soaked your oats, rinse and drain them.
-Then follow the recipe to place whatever the required amount of liquid is into a saucepan.
+Then refer to whichever one of my oatmeal recipes you plan to make and place whatever the required amount of liquid is into a saucepan.

 Step 4: Add A Pastured Egg

-Before you add your soaked oats to the saucepan, first thoroughly whisk in an egg until well blended.
-I find that adding one pastured egg per one cup of soaked oats gives it a nice creaminess without any noticeable taste difference.
-But you can certainly add an additional egg, if you prefer.
-Then, add your soaked oats to the saucepan and continue to follow the recipe as directed.
+Before you add your soaked oats to the saucepan, it’s important to first thoroughly whisk in an egg into the cold cooking liquid, until well blended.
+I find that adding one pastured egg per one to two cups of soaked oats gives it a nice creaminess without any noticeable taste difference.
+Next, add your soaked oats to the saucepan and combine well with the egg-cooking mixture.
+Then, follow the recipe as directed making sure to use low heat (such as medium-low) to slowly bring the oatmeal to a gentle simmer.

 Step 5: ENJOY!